redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ## Our First Story

-Let's say that on our homepage we only want to show the first couple of sentences in our blog post and you'll have to click through to see the full post.
+Let's say that on our homepage we only want to show the first couple of sentences in our blog post as a short summary, and then you'll have to click through to see the full post.

-First let's update the `BlogPost` component to contain that functionality:
+First let's update the **BlogPost** component to contain that functionality:

 ```javascript{5-7,9,18}
 // web/src/components/BlogPost/BlogPost.js